 Students in the African Diaspora Studies track will focus on the continent of Africa and its Diasporas in Europe, Asia and the Americas.
-The African diaspora will be studied through intense analysis of issues of race, class, gender, culture, migration, emigration, economics, politics, history, the arts, literature, and global citizenship.
-The African diaspora study will extend beyond America, but maintain a rooted history in the American struggle with racism post-slavery, noting that scholars of the African

-Diaspora in the Americas move across global boundaries and make connections with the continent of Africa especially and the world in general.
+The African Diaspora will be studied through intense analysis of issues of race, class, gender, culture, migration, emigration, economics, politics, history, the arts, literature, and global citizenship.
+The African Diaspora study will extend beyond America, but maintain a rooted history in the American struggle with racism post-slavery, noting that scholars of the African Diaspora in the Americas move across global boundaries and make connections with the continent of Africa especially and the world in general.

-Students in Track IV will complete 16 semester hours in approved courses related to African and Diaspora Studies.
+Students in African and Diaspora Studies Track IV will complete 16 semester hours in approved courses related to African and Diaspora Studies.
 (Students who major in International Studies Track IV cannot also minor in African and Diaspora Studies.)
 All students will take:

-- Introduction to African and Diaspora Studies (AFDS 201; 4 semester hours) - At least 4 semester hours of history (not including HIST 106) - 12 semester hours from the approved course list for Track IV - At least six semester hours of the total required course work must be at the 200 level or higher
+Introduction to African and Diaspora Studies (old Africana Studies AFST 201; 4 semester hours)

+At least 4 semester hours of history (not including HIST 106) 12 semester hours from the approved course list for Track IV 201.
+Introduction to Africana Studies.
+4 semester hours.